PHONE

 Walk-in chambers are used for larger products, batch testing, or applications that need more interior space.
 They are common in automotive, aerospace, and industrial testing environments.

-What are the key parameters of an environmental test chamber?
+What are the key parameters of LIB environmental test chamber?

 When comparing chambers, buyers should look beyond the name and focus on technical performance.
 These are the most important parameters.